razorRun/react-native-vlc-media-player/README.md

 A `<VLCPlayer>` component for react-native project was initially cloned from `react-native-yz-vlcplayer` And been actively maintaining it as the original repo is not been maintained by the owner.

+## New feature requests and bug fixes

+At the moment I am bit tide up with other work.
+One option is to add a bounty in following site https://www.bountysource.com/ someone will attend to it.

 ## Supported RN Versions

 0.59 > 0.62 and up